Deepak-1511/Amazon-Prime/README.md

 ![image alt](https://github.com/Deepak-1511/Amazon-Prime/blob/0810142a7143a34578fdf9ff916d88815cb7ba69/img%206.jpg)

 # Key Metrics Overview:
-Displayed key figures such as total titles, ratings, genres, directors, and the time period (2016-2021) covered in the dataset.
+Displayed key figures such as
+* total titles
+* ratings
+* genres
+* directors
+* time period (2016-2021)
+ covered in the dataset.

 # Ratings by Total Shows:
 A bar chart showcasing how content is categorized by ratings (R, PG-13, TV-MA), with most content rated 'R'.
 This chart provides insight into the nature of content available on the platform.